 And about those warm cookies… even warm gluten free cookies easily slide off of Reynolds Cookie Baking Sheets!
 No sticking , breaking, or crumbling.
 Using a Cookie Baking Sheet also lets you move the cookies onto a cooling rack (while still on the parchment paper) to prevent them from over-baking.

 So far I think my girls and I have made 4 or 5 different holiday cookies.
 And we aren’t anywhere near done.
-Later this week we are making (and decorating!) gluten free ninjabreadmen! *If you can't find Peppermint Crunch Baking Chips, you can try using some crushed candy canes.
+Later this week we are making (and decorating!) gluten free ninjabreadmen!
+These Flourless Chocolate Peppermint Cookies are easy, festive, and naturally gluten free. *If you can't find Peppermint Crunch Baking Chips, you can try using some crushed candy canes.

 To make these cookies Dairy Free use melted coconut oil instead of the butter and then use crushed candy canes or something else instead of the Peppermint Crunch Baking Chips (which have dairy in them.)